 Build A Bottle Rocket 🚀

 Want an exciting, hands-on way to learn about force and motion?
-Check out this bottle rocket project!
+Check out our bottle rocket project!
 Making a bottle rocket will teach you all about Newton’s third law of motion: action and reaction.
 You’ll be able to see for yourself how water and compressed air react to each other to produce acceleration.

 Bottle rockets are a lot of fun to make, but even more fun to launch into the sky!